VueGWT/vue-gwt/docs-source/book/essential/the-vue-instance.md

 // The text property will be observable in your Component
 @Component
-public class MyComponent extends VueComponent implements HasCreated {
+public class MyComponent implements IsVueComponent , HasCreated {
     @JsProperty todo;

     @Override